 Goulash-Style Pork Stew: A Soup or a Main Dish?

 You can’t imagine how delicious this pork goulash stew recipe turned out.
 It looks and it tastes like goulash.
 It is perfect for those days when the temperatures drop.

-And above all, this stew may be served as a soup or as a main solo dish.
+This stew may be served as a soup or as the main solo dish.
 In both cases, it is a whole meal.